-What do you envisage when asked what a scientist looks like?
+What do you imagine when you’re asked what a scientist looks like?
 Are you picturing lab coats, goggles and conical flasks?
 How about the person?
-Are they a white man with grey hair, who resembles someone like Albert Einstein?
+Are they a White man with grey hair, who resembles Albert Einstein?

 If that’s who you pictured – you aren’t alone.
 But it’s something that we want to change!